-#2 Updated by Anne Ghisla about 10 years ago
+#2 Updated by Anne Ghisla over 10 years ago

 I was able to export an A0 rasterized PDF and a PNG, both of around 60MB, showing both the raster and vector map I used for test; I can't check the direct print.